 Today’s South Boston parade may look very different than that of the early colonists, but it still represents Boston’s strong Irish roots.
 Today’s parade is sponsored by the American War Veterans council and supports numerous local organizations.
 The parade route begins at the Broadway Station of Boston’s red line, and winds past many local bars and restaurants where you can find over 600,000 of our closest friends celebrating the noble saint.

 Finally, did I mention green beer?
-If you are down at the parade in South Boston (Southie), you will find a plethora of Irish pubs near and along the route, including The Sports Connection, L Street Tavern, Playwright, and Stats Bar & Grill.
+If you are down at the parade in South Boston (Southie), you will find a plethora of Irish pubs near and along the route, including The Sports Connection, L Street Tavern, Punk & Poet, and Stats Bar & Grill.

 Boston also has a wide variety of eateries and pubs that will surely tickle your taste buds.
 Why not make a stop in America’s oldest restaurant or oldest bar?
 Union Oyster House has been in operations in the same location since 1826!
 To cap the evening off, be sure to head down the street to enjoy a fine Boston Lager at the Bell in Hand Tavern.